Liberty Mutual Long-Term Disability Denial: How to Appeal

 Importantly, if your policy is governed by ERISA, this appeal stage is the last time you may submit new and updated evidence.

-To help your chances of approval, there are some steps you can take, such as:
+To help your chances of approval, there are some steps you can take when you file an appeal, such as:

 - Ensuring your evidence is up to date: Sometimes, your appeal should include new or updated evidence.
 You can do this by revisiting your doctor and having them reevaluate your condition.
 Additionally, reports from additional specialists can help bolster your appeal.